-Greenlandic was probably brought over to Greenland in the 1200s by the Thule people.
-It is related to the Canadian Inuit languages such as Inuktitut but, unlike them, Greenlandic is written with a Latin alphabet.
-There are 3 main dialects but the official one is Kalaallisut (West Greenlandic), which is also the one uTalk teaches.
-Words are built by adding multiple suffixes to a root and can therefore get very long, sometimes representing what would be an entire sentence in English.Learn Greenlandic with uTalk
+Greenlandic was probably brought over to Greenland in the 1200s by the Thule people, who originated in Alaska.
+It is related to the Canadian Inuit languages such as Inuktitut but, unlike them, Greenlandic is written with the Latin alphabet.
+There are three main dialects but the official one is Kalaallisut (West Greenlandic), which is also the one uTalk teaches.
+Words are built by adding multiple suffixes to a root and so can get very long.Learn Greenlandic with uTalk

 A lot of information can be crammed into one word.
 For example, 'uiqarpoq' means 'she has a husband'.